How to Get Shiny Hair

 I’ve suggested some further reading below, but please look at our Healthy Hair Blog to find more articles.

-The way we style and care for our hair is not the only factor determining hair health and shine.
-Good nutrition is vital.
+Firstly, the way we style and care for our hair is not the only factor determining hair health and shine.
+Because, good nutrition is vital.

 For further reading on dry hair, Salon Know How: How to Moisturise Dry Hair is a must-read.

 Have you tried styling your hair with leave in conditioner?
 It’s a great option for adding moisture to hair, prior to heated styling.
 Because, it gives hair the best foundation for styling, without compromising the health of your hair.

 Ogario London is a salon developed, natural hair care range.
 We are passionate about our products, and, delivering the best results is at the heart of what we do.
 Do you have questions about our products?
 Or, would you like advice on the best products for your hair type?
 Maybe have another question about how to look after your hair?
 If you do, please get in touch at firstname.lastname@example.org.